Tanjong Pagar: History

 The area of what Tanjong Pagar is now was said to be initially a fishing village called Salinter.

 From the 1600s, Tanjong Pagar, located between the docks and the town, was an enclave for the thousands of Chinese and Indian dock workers who had migrated to Singapore from the mid-19th century.

 Tanjong Pagar (Jawi: تنجوڠ ڤاڬر) in Malay means "cape of stakes", possibly due to kelongs (offshore fishing traps constructed using wooden stakes and cross pieces) along the coast from the village of Tanjong Malang till Tanjong Pagar.
 In George Drumgoole Coleman's 1836 Map of the Town, there is a road, Tanjong Passar, from South Bridge Road to the fishing village and there is a possibility that Tanjong Pagar is a corruption of the Tanjong Passar.

 According to the Malay Annals, the villages along the coast of Singapore was constantly attacked by shoals of swordfish.
 The Sri Maharajah, on the advice of a boy, Hang Nadim, built a defensive structure of banana stems along the coastal side of the villages which trapped the swordfishes as they attacked the villages.

 During the 1820s, a man who had unsuccessfully stabbed William Farquhar with a kris, Sayid Yasin, had his corpse placed in chains in an iron cage and exhibited publicly at Tanjong Malang for a fortnight as punishment for the stabbing.
 His grave later became a shrine and a place of pilgrimage for many years.

 In the 1850s, when shipping activities increased, the Tanjong Pagar Dock Company was formed in 1864 along with wharves being built along the coast.
 This led to the possibly naming the area as Tanjong Pagar where Tanjong means "cape" and pagar means "fence" or enclosed space as the ships are moored in the wharves.
 Tanjong Pagar likely refer to the general area of PSA Gate 3 near the Victoria Dock.

 Tanjong Pagar Road is known as tan jiong pa kat in Hokkien (Min Nan), which is phonetic.

+In 2021, Tanjong Pagar Road was the site of a high-speed, single-vehicle collision that resulted in the deaths of all five occupants.

 Points of interest

 Tras Street

 The street name "Tras Street" dates from an 1898 municipal resolution to "use names of rivers and districts in the Malay Peninsula as being better adapted to the purpose [of naming streets] than the names of persons or families."

-Tras Street today is a thriving night spot featuring many pubs, clubs and KTV bars.
+Tras Street today is a night spot featuring many pubs, clubs and KTV bars.